hyperledger-archives/fabric/examples/chaincode/go/rbac/README.md

 ## Overview

-The *rbac* chaincode (*rbac.go*) is a very simple chaincode designed to show how to exercise *robe-based access control* at the chaincode level by leveraging the techniques described in this document: [https://github.com/hyperledger/fabric/blob/master/docs/tech/application-ACL.md](https://github.com/hyperledger/fabric/blob/master/docs/tech/application-ACL.md)
+The *rbac* chaincode (*rbac.go*) is a very simple chaincode designed to show how to exercise *robe-based access control* at the chaincode level by leveraging the techniques described in [Application ACLs](https://github.com/hyperledger/fabric/blob/master/docs/tech/application-ACL.md)

 The chaincode exposes the following functions: